 When you are finally ready to write your site, it is suggested that you first get some paper and a pencil and draw out what you want your site, and the pages therein, to generally look like.
 This way you will have a guide, and your markup will go a lot faster.
 I did it that way when rebuilding this site from the ground up.
 I was able to markup my site in less time with those drawings as a reference.

 When you stop having fun, take a break from learning markup or writing your site, as it might show on your site.
 The more fun you are having, the more fun your users will have.

-If you have questions, #HTML on freenode or WXCity Forum are great places to get them answered.
+If you have questions, #HTML on freenode is a great place to get them answered.
 This site was built with the help of a lot of people in there.